Nanyang Girls' High School: Founding

-NYGH was founded in 1917 as the Singapore Nanyang Girls' School by Tan Chu Nan and Teo Eng Hock.
+NYGH was founded in 1917 as the Singapore Nanyang Girls' School by Tan Chor Lam,Teo Eng Hock.
 The first principal was Yu Pei Gao, and its first premises was a shophouse at 7 Dhoby Ghaut.

 In 1921, Yu Pei Gao resigned as principal and six principals took occupancy of the post over a short period of time.

 Lee Chin Tien, the chairman of the school's board of directors, and Liew Yuen Sien, the principal, developed the school further in 1927.
 The school was renamed Nanyang Girls' High School in 1930 and began operations at its new premises at King's Road in Bukit Timah the next year.
 The school system was altered to provide three-year Junior Middle and Senior Middle School courses.

 During World War II, the school premises were taken over by the British military and became a field office.
 The Japanese military took control of the school premises during the Battle of Singapore in 1942 and caused great damage to its facilities.